r-dbi/bigrquery/README.md

 [![Build Status](https://travis-ci.org/hadley/bigrquery.png?branch=master)](https://travis-ci.org/hadley/bigrquery)

-The bigrquery provides a read-only interface to [Google BigQuery](https://developers.google.com/bigquery/).
+The bigrquery packages provides an R interface to [Google BigQuery](https://developers.google.com/bigquery/).
 It makes it easy to retrieve metadata about your projects, datasets, tables and jobs, and provides a convenient wrapper for working with bigquery from R.